enlihhhhh/enlih-htx-technical-test/asr-train/README.md

 Navigate to `cv-train-2a.ipynb` and follow the instructions inside the notebook cell by cell to run and retrieve the output

-The code includes saving the fine-tuned model into HuggingFace Hub which is under the repository name `enlihhhhh/wav2vec2-large-960h-cv`.
+The code includes saving the fine-tuned model into HuggingFace Hub under the repository name `enlihhhhh/wav2vec2-large-960h-cv`.

 Link to HuggingFace Repository Hub is [here](https://huggingface.co/enlihhhhh/wav2vec2-large-960h-cv )